brunsviga13rk/thesis/src/structure.typ

 state It presses on a metal bar, which connects different mechanisms to enable certain functions.
 This pressed state of the metal bar is passed on different lever and components.
 When pressed it mainly enables the sprocket wheels on the selection register over the small button on the side of the wheels and locks the register in place.
-On this state the sled can be moved, and all registers can be reset.
-It should be noted that all levers for reset lock the rod in place so that the state can not be changed while resetting.
+In this state the sled can be moved, and all registers can be reset.
+It should be noted that all levers able to reset a register lock the rod in place so that the state can not be changed while resetting.
 When the State changes, most mechanisms are locked with the metal bar.
-The Sled and the sprocket wheels are locked in Place.
+The Sled and the sprocket wheels are locked in place.
-All reset lever are physical blocked to prevent a reset while rotating the selection register.
+All reset levers are physically blocked to prevent a reset while rotating the selection register.